cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 ### Day-to-day usage

 In practice, I was able to do quite a bit of lightweight desktop and web development on the Pinebook Pro with few issues.
 In fact, this entire blog post was written and published on the Pinebook Pro, and I used the hardware for all elementary development for a week.
 Issue triage, code reviews, and feature development actually went fine.
-Compiling elementary apps took a bit longer than I'm used to, but not so much that it prevented me from doing my work.
+Compiling elementary apps may have taken a bit longer than I'm used to, but not so much that it hindered me while doing my work.
 And all of the apps compile and run perfectly fine on this architecture, which is awesome.

-Having multiple browsers open while doing web development plus researching something would slow things down, and some heavier web apps were barely usable—Slack, in particular, was painful.
+Having multiple browsers open e.g. while doing web development plus researching something would slow things down a bit as well, and some heavier web apps were barely usable—Slack, in particular, was painful, as was [BigBlueButton](https://en.wikipedia.org/wiki/BigBlueButton) (the web-based conferencing software used by GUADEC).
 Exporting high-resolution images from Glimpse—something I'm used to taking just a few seconds on my much, much more powerful Dell Precision—would sometimes take a minute or more.
-If anything, this hardware lets you know when something is a CPU-bound operations.
+If anything, this hardware lets you know when something is a CPU-bound operation.

 I was impressed over all with just how usable it was, though; I've attempted to use Raspberry Pi boards as desktop computers, and it just never felt worthwhile to me.
-Maybe it's because the Pinebook Pro has a great display, keyboard, and trackpad all attached, but it actually feels like a "real computer," just one that's on the slightly slower side.
+Maybe it's because the Pinebook Pro has a great display, keyboard, trackpad, and fast storage all in one package, but it actually feels like a "real computer."
+Just one that's on the slightly slower side.
 With dedicated software optimization and a more user-friendly out-of-the-box experience, I would be tempted to recommend Pinebook Pro to folks over a Chromebook—and definitely over a Windows laptop in this price range.
-And if you're a Linux-loving tinkerer, then it's still a great deal as-is today.
+And if you're a Linux-loving tinkerer, then it's a great deal as-is today.

 #### Out of the box experience